What You Should Know About Legal Separation in South Carolina

 When first confronting serious marriage problems, many people refer to going thru a “legal separation”.
 In South Carolina, there is no official status for a “legal separation,” and being “legally separated” does not provide any protection or rights to an individual.
 In fact, if the parties to marriage separate but do nothing further, their rights and obligations are dangerously vague and uncertain.
 The good news is that it is not necessary for people in this situation to remain in this dangerous zone.

 Many clients may not have the necessary factual elements or proof to obtain a divorce.
 Others many not want or need a divorce for economic, religious, or other reasons.
 A Decree of Separate Maintenance can provide all of the protection and stability of a Decree of Divorce while not ending a marriage.
 By taking advantage of this option, a person is not left with the uncertainty and dangers we discussed above.
-It is crucial that you discuss not only your current situation but your future goals with an attorney in order to determine if a Decree of Separate Maintenance and Support, as opposed to a Decree of Divorce, is more appropriate for you.
+It is crucial that you discuss not only your current situation but your future goals with an experienced family law attorney in order to determine if a Decree of Separate Maintenance and Support, as opposed to a Decree of Divorce, is more appropriate for you.

 A Decree of Separate Maintenance and Support Vs. A Decree of Divorce